UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

   1990 formulation, 'S04' : Sorensen 2004 - Vionnet 2012 formulation.
 More
   details about it in Baron et al. 2023 Snowpappus description paper

-  'CLIMVFALL' : 'DEND' fall speed v f ∗ of suspended snow particles is com- puted as old snow if snow is non-dendritic,'PREC' old snow = non-dendritic OR age < XAGELIMPAPPUS2, 'MIXT' (default) old snow for non-dendritic, new snow for dendritic and age < XAGELIMPAPPUS2 , weighted average
+  'CLIMVFALL' : 'DEND' fall speed of suspended snow particles is com- puted as old snow if snow is non-dendritic,'PREC' old snow = non-dendritic OR age < XAGELIMPAPPUS2, 'MIXT' (default) old snow for non-dendritic, new snow for dendritic and age < XAGELIMPAPPUS2 , weighted average